ZornitsaPesheva/FTforNodeJSpug/README.md

 # Save changes in Family Tree JS with Node.js

-## Download or clone the project and run this do install the pacjages:
+## Download or clone the project and run this do install the packages:
 ```
 npm install
 ```